hleborgne/hleborgne.github.io/_pages/links.md

 - [Noel O'Connor](https://www.insight-centre.org/our-team/prof-noel-oconnor/)

 #### Post-doc
+- Charles Villad (since 2024) with Mohamed Ouerfelli and Nicolas Granger
+- Perla Doubinsky (since 2024)
-- Omar Adjali (2022-2024) with O. Ferret and Sahar Ghannay
+- Omar Adjali (2022-2024) with Olivier Ferret and Sahar Ghannay
-- Aysun Sezer (2021-2024) with N. Allezard, R. Miorelli and J. Escoda
+- Aysun Sezer (2021-2024) with Nicolas Allezard, Roberto Miorelli and Julie Escoda
-- Omar Adjali (2018-2019) with B. Grau, R. Besançon and O. Ferret
+- Omar Adjali (2018-2019) with Brigitte Grau, Romaric Besançon and Olivier Ferret
-- Hani Daher (2015-2016) with R. Besançon, O. Ferret and A.L.
-Daquo
+- Hani Daher (2015-2016) with Romaric Besançon, Olivier Ferret and Anne-Laure Daquo
 - Phong Vo (2014-2016) with Adrian Popescu and Alexandru Ginsca
 - Aymen Shabou (2011-2012)

 #### Ph.D. students
+- Alexandre Fournier-Mongieux (since 2023) with Adrian Popescu and Bertrand Luvison
+- Katia Benali (since 2023) with Marin Ferecatu
 - Paul Grimal (since 2022) with Julien Tourille and Olivier Ferret
 - Saad Lahlali (since 2022) with Nicolas Granger and Quoc Cuong Pham
-- Perla Doubinsky (since 2020) with Nicolas Audebert and Michel Crucianu
+- Perla Doubinsky (2020-2024) with Nicolas Audebert and Michel Crucianu
 - Adrian Bojko (2018-2022) with Romain Dupont and Mohamed Tamaazousti
 - Antoine Plumerault (2018-2020, defended in 2023) with Céline Hudelot
 - Yannick Le Cacheux (2017-2020) with Michel Crucianu